albertattard/java-boot-camp/03 - Classes, Methods and Control Flow.md

 ### Foreach Loop

-Java 5 introduced may new features to the Java language, one of which was the foreach loop.
+Java 5 introduced many new features to the Java language, one of which was the foreach loop.

 ```java
 package demo;